Last Updated on

 - National and state governments observe National Safety Day across the country.

-- Kids can attend trainings, workshops, and seminars on safety, or volunteer to conduct exhibitions and educational programs to share their knowledge with others.
+- Kids can attend training, workshops, and seminars on safety, or volunteer to conduct exhibitions and educational programs to share their knowledge with others.

 A safe environment is a productive and happy environment.
 Assessing safety guidelines, revising them as needed, and implementing them are important for developing a safety culture.
 Let’s do our bit this National Safety Day, and contribute towards the SHE (Safety, Health, and Environment) movement.